-Never benchmark on a laptop.
+- Lemire’s benchmarking rule: Never benchmark on a laptop.
 Most programmers use laptops.
-Laptops are designed with a limited thermal envelope which means that they frequently throttle the processor, making it harder to run accurate benchmarks.
-It is also a broader concept: you should not evaluate an idea in a constrained setup and make broad claims about it.
+Laptops are designed with a limited thermal envelope which means that they may frequently switch to lower-power modes, making it harder to run accurate benchmarks.
+It is also a broader concept: you should not evaluate an idea in a constrained setup and make broad claims from it.

 - Lemire’s political rule: it is not going to end the way you think it will.
 Naive players often assume that they have won when their opponents are getting ready for an offensive.